 Students are not allowed to replace paid staff.
+Students are NOT allowed to hold patients or stand in the direct beam.
 Clinical instructors or radiology department administration may alter student assignments for educationally valid reasons only.

 Direct Supervision and Indirect Supervision